2015 Houston Astros season: April

+On Opening Day, April 6, the Astros hosted the Cleveland Indians, where southpaw Dallas Keuchel made his first Opening Day start for Houston, opposite reigning Cy Young Award winner Corey Kluber.
+Both hurlers tossed at least 7 innings with just three hits surrendered; however, Keuchel led Houston to a 2–0 combined shutout triumph.
+In the bottom of the sixth, Jose Altuve singled, purloined second base, and scored on George Springer's run batted in (RBI)-single for Houston's first run of the campaign.
+Tony Sipp worked the eighth with two whiffs to earn the hold, followed by closer Luke Gregerson, who got the final three outs to convert the save.

-Starting pitcher Asher Wojciechowski (0–1) made his major league debut on April 9, ceding four runs on eight hits in four-plus innings as the Astros fell to Cleveland, 5–1.
-He was nearly on the losing end of a combined no-hitter to Trevor Bauer (1–0). who struck out a career-high 11.
-However, Jed Lowrie's home run with one out in the bottom of the ninth broke up the bid.
-The Astros lineup walked a total of seven times but also were struck out 16.
+Right-hander Asher Wojciechowski (0–1) made his major league debut on April 9, starting the bout and ceding four runs on eight hits in four-plus innings as the Astros fell to Cleveland, 5–1.
+However, Wojciechowski was nearly juxtaposed on the losing end of a combined no-hitter started by Trevor Bauer (1–0), followed by Kyle Crockett, Scott Atchison, and Nick Hagadone.
+With out in the bottom of the ninth, Jed Lowrie's home run broke up the no-hit and shutout bids.
+Though the Astros lineup coxed seven base on balls, they were struck out 16 times, including a career-high of 11 by Bauer.

 On April 14, right fielder George Springer's over-the-wall catch robbed Leonys Martín of a walk-off grand slam in the 10th inning at Globe Life Field in Arlington.
 The Astros won, 6–4, over the Texas Rangers in 14 innings.